More about Cloud Automation

 - Cloud—organizations are using public cloud providers like AWS, and also private cloud infrastructure, to dynamically provision resources for development, testing and production deployments.

-IaC is the key ingredient that allows organizations to run microservices on agile infrastructure.
+Let's take a look at infrastructure as code, DevOps teams' key ingredient that allows organizations to run microservices on agile infrastructure.
 IaC tools make it possible to define a software stack using a simple text-based configuration file, and launch that stack automatically, ensuring it runs exactly the same each time and in any environment.
 Configuration files are stored in version control, meaning that an entire system, from the operating system to application configuration, can be treated as code.
 It can be tweaked, tested, and deployed at will whenever required.4.
 Continuous Delivery

 Combining agile planning, infrastructure, and IaC with a robust Continuous Integration system enables organizations to do Continuous Delivery.
 Continuous Delivery means the development pipeline is fully automated—developers commit new code, it passes automatic sanity checks and if it passes, promoted to a testing environment.
 After being tested in a realistic environment, it can be instantly pushed to production.
 This is how the world’s biggest development organizations deploy to production dozens, hundreds or even thousands of times every day.

-Infrastructure as Code and DevOps: Before and After
+Infrastructure as Code: DevOps Before and After

 The following table summarizes the difference between ops work before and after Infrastructure as Code.